 AC'97 brings high quality audio to PCs.
-When enabled with JP28, audio is processed onboard and the AMR slot will support modems only.
-The disabled setting should be selected when you wish to use an addon card for audio either in the AMR or a PCI slot.
-See Table 2-19 for jumper settings.
+When enabled with JP7, audio is processed onboard.
+The disabled setting should be selected when you wish to use an add-on card for audio.
+See Table 2-28 for jumper settings.